 The Master of Arts in Counseling degree develops a student's competency in the skills essential to the practice of counseling, basic skills in biblical and theological interpretation, and the academic basis for state licensure.
-Upon completion of this program you will qualify for your Limited License as a Professional Counselor (LLPC) in Michigan, as well as many other states.
+Upon completion of this program you will be eligible to apply for your Limited License as a Professional Counselor (LLPC) in Michigan, as well as many other states.

 Could I be a counselor?